samuelmeuli/action-maven-publish/README.md

 ## Configuration

-The default Nexus instance used by this action is OSSRH.
+- The default Nexus instance used by this action is OSSRH.
 If you are deploying to a **different Nexus instance**, you can pass in the server ID you've used in your project's POM file (in the `nexus-staging-maven-plugin` and `distributionManagement` configurations) as a `server_id` input variable.
+- If you want to pass additional flags/arguments to the Maven deploy command, you can do that using the `maven_args` input variable.

 ## Development